Learning Outside the Classroom Gold Award

 Andy Lavin, Assessor for Council for LoTC"

 Our forest school activities are one element of an education that begins in the Foundation Stage and builds over the years, to the John Muir Award in KS2.
-The children enjoy dedicated ‘forest school time’ for half a day per week during the academic year.
+All the children enjoy dedicated ‘forest school time’ for half a day per week during the academic year.

-In KS2, the children bring in suitable clothing and footwear; KS1 have full waterproof suits provided by us.
+In KS2, the children bring in suitable clothing and footwear; EYFS/KS1 have full waterproof suits provided by us.

 The children use all the natural areas around the school.
 These feature wooded areas, bushes, a steep hill and a woodland classroom.
 We also have a developed pond and wildlife area to allow pond dipping activities and bird watching.